nikgil/DailyProgrammer/README.md

 You may also notice that not all of these are from the subreddit (or even coding per se), but it's really a case of if I can't find something to do on the day I'll try substitute it.

+## Update 28/10/18

+Looks like [r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer) is somewhat dead so most things moving forward will be just concepts and little "code trinkets" that I think of on the day.

 # Dependencies

 Because I am not sure on the various license and sharing allowances for the various dependencies that I may use, I won't be uploading my resources folder contents.